YashAnand1/PostgreSQL-Assignment-4-YashAnand/README.md

 As per this task, we were to create 3 roles and assign passwords to each of them.
 The demonstration of how this task was executed has been provided below.

 ## **1.1.
 Creating Three Roles**
 > 1.1.
 Create three roles: admin, employee, and customer.
-Use the CREATE
+Use the CREATE ROLE statement

 As per the first sub-task, we were asked to create the following three roles:
 - admin